dev-spmanuel/todo-app/README.md

 # TODO APP

-## Web Application for Creating To-Do Lists
+## Web Application for creating To-Do lists

-_TODO APP_ is an application that allows users to create, manage and organize their to-do lists efficiently.
-This app is built for people who want to
+_TODO APP_ is an application that allows users to create, manage and delete their to-do lists.
+This app is built for people who want to organize and manage their daily tasks efficiently.

 ## **Key Features**
+- Organize tasks into different lists or categories by:
   - Create tasks blocks called Lists
-- Organize tasks into different lists or categories
 - Create and delete tasks
 - Mark tasks as completed